mainframeindustries/p4p-cachegroom/README.md

 2. `python p4p-cachegroom.py /mnt/p4cache --max-count=1000 --max-age=16`

    Limit the cache to 1000 files, and not store anything that hasn't been accessed for the last 16 days.

+## Systemd

+The `systemd` folder contains service descriptions to both run a `p4p` service and to run a `p4p-cleanup` service regularly via timer to manage the cache.
+Using `systemd` rather than `cron` has the advantage that the output of the command is logged by the `journald` service.

+Running `p4p` as a service is preferable than using `p4dctl` since the latter can only log to files.